wpumacay/wpumacay.github.io/index.md

 for some robotics projects.

-If you have any questions or if you'd like to get in touch, don't hesitate and send me an e-mail to wilsanph@gmail.com.
+If you have any questions or if you'd like to get in touch, don't hesitate and send me an e-mail to wilbert.pumacay@ucsp.edu.pe.

 ## Projects